Cybersecurity Services in Burnaby for Small and Mid-Size Businesses

 IP-protection by default

 Burnaby’s tech and creative clients handle IP that competitors actively hunt.
-Our engagements default to privileged-access management, classification-aware DLP, just-in-time admin elevation, and comprehensive access logging from week one, not as after-incident bolt-ons.
+Our engagements default to privileged-access management, classification-aware DLP, just-in-time admin elevation, and complete access logging from week one, not as after-incident bolt-ons.

 Studio-client NDA technical enforcement